mikeqfu/pyhelpers/docs/source/quick-start.rst

 The module :py:mod:`sql<pyhelpers.sql>` provides a convenient way to establish a connection with a SQL database.

-The current release of PyHelpers contains only :py:class:`PostgreSQL<pyhelpers.sql.PostgreSQL>` that allows us to implement some basic queries in a `PostgreSQL`_ database.
+The current release of PyHelpers contains only :py:class:`PostgreSQL<pyhelpers.sql.PostgreSQL>` class that allows us to implement some basic queries in a `PostgreSQL`_ database.

 .. code-block:: python